 In addition to its various publications and ad-hoc events, GPoT Center also conducts several longer term projects that address current, pressing issues in international relations and Turkish foreign policy with its partners from across the globe.

 Since its establishment, GPoT Center has been at the forefront in Turkey in terms of keeping the Cyprus issue relevant.
-We have been regularly bringing together opinion leaders from North and South Cyprus, as well as Greece and Turkey, under the banner of the “Heybeliada Talks”, to discuss issues pertaining to the solution of the Cyprus question.
+We have been regularly bringing together opinion leaders from both sides of Cyprus, Greece, and Turkey under the banner of the “Heybeliada Talks”, to discuss issues pertaining to the solution of the Cyprus question.

 The story of the Everett House - the former site of the Turkish Embassy in Washington, D.C. and the current residence of the Turkish Ambassador - portrays a unique aspect of Turkish-American relations that has been rarely highlighted.
 Few know the constructive role that the Turkish Embassy and the Turkish Ambassador played during the years of racial segregation in the United States.